 Submission Process-Submit all proposals to the Dean of Undergraduate Studies 15 days prior to the meeting in which consideration is requested as an Email Word document attachment to: underged@uncg.edu.
+Signature sheets may be scanned or hard copies of signature sheet sent to Undergraduate Studies, 132 McIver Building.
 All relevant material will be distributed to the membership electronically by the Office of Undergraduate Studies at least 1 week prior to the Committee's meetings.
-A full description of procedures can be found in this Curriculum Guide available at:
+A full description of procedures can be found in this Curriculum Guide available at: http://provost.uncg.edu/publications/academic/curriculum.asp

-http://provost.uncg.edu/publications/academic/curriculum.asp